svenslaggare/gitrends/README.md

 ```

 ### Ignore files
-The `ignore.txt` file in the `data_dir` allows you to ignore certain files from being used in the analysis (they are still indexed).
+The `ignore.txt` file in the `data_dir` allows you to ignore certain files from being used in the analysis (they are still indexed, so no reindexing required).
 ```text
 src/*.rs
 ```